MarkPearlCoZa/Blog_General/_pending-posts/2015-05-29-The-Art-of-Naming.md

 Patterns provide a base for names.
 For technical level solutions use well known pattern names if they match with what you are using.
 These are the ubiquotous names for the industry.

+**Prag Pub Writers Quote**

+This is why really experienced developers often talk to each other using metaphors—the ambiguity and imagery in a metaphor allows them to communicate nuances better

 #### References ####